mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

  - The promotion should be opt-in, and the contributor should feel empowered to decline the promotion if they so choose to

 5. If the contributor accepts the nomination, they are
- - Given merge access in the respective GitHub repositories
+ - Given merge access in the respective GitHub repositories.
  - Added to the [Mattermost GitHub organization](https://github.com/orgs/mattermost/people), which is displayed in their GitHub profile.
  - Able to be added as reviewers to relevant pull requests, to offer technical guidance and reviews.